12+ Useful SQL Queries for WordPress Database Cleanup

 UPDATE `wp_posts` SET `post_author` = '1' WHERE `post_type`='post' AND `post_status`='publish'

-This query doesn’t remove any rows, but updates author for all posts to a specified author ID.
+This query doesn’t remove any rows but updates the author for all posts to a specified author ID.
 If you had guest authors in the past, you can use this query to remove all old authors.

 BONUS: Trigger to Empty Trashed Posts on Post Publish